eleda77/eleda77.github.io/docs/vocab_list.md

 **fletton** - a type of relatively soft and porous brick made from Oxford clay

+**flitch** - a slab of timber cut from a tree trunk, usually from the outside; a side of bacon

 **flocculent** - soft and woolly, fluffy

 **flummery** - empty compliments; nonsense